sowd/PicoGW/README.md

 ## PubSub

-Connection-based API access (named pipe and websocket(in future)) supports PubSub access model.
+Connection-based API transports (named pipe and in future, websocket) support PubSub model.

 #### Subscribe
 Send the following JSON to the transport. (wildcard is not supported now)